jgadsden/musescore-bodhran/README.md

 Once a Bodhrán instrument staff is added to the score, then there is no need to keep this instrument file in the 'Instrument List 2' extension.

+In the examples directory is a score with both Bodhrán and Tin Whistle.